gar6920/3D-AI-GAME/memory bank/RULES.md

 - Changes to the main client should automatically reflect in all viewports

 ## Always follow the architecture.md - if there is any discrepancy then stop and bring it to my attention

+## AI Assistant Guidelines

+*(This section contains notes and guidelines for the AI pair programmer)*

+- **PowerShell:** Avoid running complex multi-command PowerShell scripts directly, especially those involving process management like `Get-Process | Stop-Process`.
+Prefer simpler, more robust commands like `taskkill /F /IM node.exe` on Windows or standard `npm` scripts when applicable.
+- **Git Workflow:** When committing changes, prefer the simple `git add .`, `git commit -m "..."`, `git push` sequence.
+Avoid more complex Git commands like `git status` or interactive staging unless specifically requested, as they may cause issues.
+- **Implementation Loading:** The core server (`server/core/index.js`) currently loads the 'default' implementation statically.
+Do not assume dynamic loading based on environment variables is functional yet.
+- **Error Handling:** If encountering persistent, unexplained errors during tasks (e.g., specific tool failures), pause and ask for clarification rather than repeatedly retrying the failing approach.